JTraversa/Omisario/README.md

 Mainnet connection will not affect payments or game performance, however all payments are accessable only through the Ropsten testnet & OmiseGo testnet.

+Note: The Live deployment has had graphical issues with displaying pBTC.
+We advise a local build to verify it functions correctly.

 --------------------------------------------------

 In order to run a local version of the game, ensure you have installed the required packages from the packages.json.